unifyai/orchestra/docs/home/make_your_first_request.rst

     else:
         print(response.text)

+Check out the API reference `here. <https://unify.ai/docs/hub/reference/endpoints.html#post-query>`_ to learn more.

 Using the OpenAI API Format
 ---------------------------

 We also support the OpenAI API format for :code:`text-generation` models.
 More specifically, the :code:`/chat/completions` endpoint.
-The docs for this endpoint are available `here. <https://unify.ai/docs/hub/reference/endpoints.html#post-chat-completions>`_

 This API format wouldn't normally allow you to choose between providers for a given model.
 To bypass this limitation, the model name should have the format :code:`<uploaded_by>/<model_name>@<provider_name>`.

 For example, if :code:`john_doe` uploads a :code:`llama-2-70b-chat` model and we want to query the endpoint that has been deployed in replicate, we would have to use :code:`john_doe/llama-2-70b-chat@replicate` as the model id in the OpenAI API.
 In this case, there is no username, so we will simply use :code:`llama-2-70b-chat@replicate`.

-This is again just an HTTP endpoint, so you can query it using **cURL**:
+This is again just an HTTP endpoint, so you can query it using any language or tool.
+For example, **cURL**:

 .. code-block:: bash